morawskim/homepage/resources/md/cv.md

 * OAuth flow for external integrations
 * SLA dashboard - Prometheus metrics & Grafana dashboard
 * Transformer (pipeline pattern) to adjust old configuration for formly (used in Angular.js) to a new configuration for Angular12+
+* Increase resilience of system through optimization of queries (99,5% of queries to fetch orders fulfill SLO target, time reduced about 86%), reducing memory usage and configuration for exponential backoff and timeouts
+* Reducing debugging time/analysis through improving logging system and creating handy tools to check requests/responses to external systems

 Main Responsibilities: